AJV009/risk-package-detection/README.md

 __Please note: The system's accuracy and effectiveness depend on the quality of the object detection model, the configuration of thresholds and durations, and the clarity of the video feed.__

 ## Current limitations in this demo:
 - The bounding box logic isn't perfect and sometimes the bounding boxes just go outside the frame.
-(Which works but causes the centre points to be outside the frame and thus the tracking fails)
+This can cause the centre points to be outside the frame and tracking to fail.
-- Since the model was trained with COCO it's limited by the training data.
-(For example, it doesn't detect `gun` class because it wasn't in the training data or doesn't detect every kind of bag because all varieties of bags weren't in the training data)
+- The model is limited by its training data (COCO dataset).
+It doesn't detect some classes (e.g., gun) because they weren't in the training data.
-- We are using the `s` version of YOLOv8 because we were having trouble with keeping consistency across the frames.
-Please note the `n` version works just fine also it was 2x fast than `s` but it might not be as accurate as the `s` version.
+- We are using the 's' version of YOLOv8 due to issues maintaining consistency across frames.
+While the 'n' version is faster, it may not be as accurate.

 ## How can it be improved:
-- Training the model on a custom dataset with the specific classes we want to detect. (`person`, `knife`, `scissor`, `lagguage`, `backpack`, `handbag` and `gun`)
+- Train the model on a custom dataset with specific classes we want to detect (e.g., person, knife, scissor, luggage, backpack, handbag, gun).
-- Reusing the `n` version of YOLOv8 and fixing the consistency issue.
+- Reuse the 'n' version of YOLOv8 and fix the consistency issue.
-- Using a better bounding box logic to keep the bounding boxes inside the frame.
-(Maybe fixing the patching code could possibly fix it.)
+- Improve the bounding box logic to keep boxes inside the frame.
-- Custom train the DeepSORT model to improve the tracking.
+- Find a way for DeepSORT to deal with custom aspect ratios and sizes to deal with multi classes.
+(Use separate models for each class or use find a new technique altogether.)

 Since the complexity of testing the whole implementation, I won't be able to patch all issues before the [Intel Chips' CHallenge - Detect Faster](https://events.hackster.io/chips-challenge/) deadline.